swaptacular/swpt_accounts/README.md

      (sharding).

-   **Note:** If you execute the "configure" command (see below), with the environment variable `SETUP_RABBITMQ_BINDINGS` set to "yes", an attempt will be made to automatically setup all the required RabbitMQ queues, exchanges, and the bindings between them.
-However, this works only for the most basic single database setup.
+   **Note:** If you execute the "configure" command (see below), with the environment variable `SETUP_RABBITMQ_BINDINGS` set to `yes`, an attempt will be made to automatically setup all the required RabbitMQ queues, exchanges, and the bindings between them.
+However, this works only for the most basic setup.

-3. *RabbitMQ* server instance which, is responsible for queuing local database tasks (chores).
+3. *RabbitMQ server instance* which, is responsible for queuing local database tasks (chores).

-   This can be the same RabbitMQ server instance that is used for brokering SMP messages, but it can also be a different one.
-For example, when different accounts are located on different database servers, it could be a good idea to store local database "chores" as close to the database as possible .
+   This can be the same RabbitMQ server instance that is used for brokering SMP messages, but can also be a different one.
+For example, when different accounts are located on different database servers, it might be a good idea to store the local database "chores" queue, as close to the database as possible.

 Configuration
 -------------

 The behavior of the running container can be tuned with environment variables.
-Here are the most important settings with random example
+Here are the most important settings with some random example values:
-values:

 ```shell
 # The specified number of processes ("$WEBSERVER_PROCESSES") will be